jaebungs/nextjs-crash/README.md

 #### Loading component
 Just need to add loading.js in the /app.
 Noiceee

 #### Dynamic routing
 Add [name] folder.
 Add page.jsx or js whatever you like.
 Pass params or { params: { name } } to get the name

+#### API
+APIs are in /api folder.
+Like the page.jsx is the page showing on a domain? route? same as the folder name.
+It's the same principle.
+I can call api with api/courses(folder name) route.jsx can have all the api calls, GET function etc

 ## Getting Started

 First, run the development server: